dosanity/us-crime-analysis/README.md

 ![dbscan-pca](https://user-images.githubusercontent.com/29410712/179429796-7dfa95b8-8554-44a6-8259-c27eee4dbeee.png)

-These results on the PCA plot is a lot different than before.
+These results on the PCA plot are a lot different than before.
 The DBSCAN is extremely sensitive to the changes in epsilon in the dataset.